-per share of common stock, taking into account the expected As of December 31, 2012, we had a historical net tangible book value of \$ million, or \$ conversion of our outstanding preferred stock into common stock prior to the completion of this offering.
-Without giving effect to the conversion of our outstanding preferred stock into common stock, we had a historical net tangible book value of \$(55.7) million, or \$(9.51) per share of common stock, as of December 31, 2012.
-Historical net tangible book value per share is equal to our total tangible assets, less total liabilities, divided by the number of outstanding shares of our common stock (excluding 2,930,543 shares of unvested restricted stock subject to repurchase by us).
-After giving effect to (1) the conversion of all of our preferred stock into shares of common stock in this offering, after deducting estimated 310,841,204 shares of common stock prior to the completion of this offering and (2) the sale of price of \$ per share, the midpoint of 2013 would have been approximately underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$ the price range set forth on the cover of this prospectus, our pro forma as adjusted net tangible book value as of per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ million, or approximately \$ share to our existing stockholders and an immediate dilution of \$ per share to investors participating in this offering.
+As of March 31, 2013, we had pro forma net tangible book value of \$58.5 million, or \$3.50 per share of common stock, taking into account the expected conversion of our outstanding preferred stock into common stock and reclassification of our outstanding warrants to purchase our Series B preferred stock into common stock, upon the closing of this offering.
+Without giving effect to the conversion of our outstanding preferred stock into common stock, we had a historical net tangible book value of \$(61.6) million, or \$(177.00) per share of common stock, as of March 31, 2013.
+Historical net tangible book value per share is equal to our total tangible assets, less total liabilities and preferred stock, divided by the number of outstanding shares of our common stock (excluding 132,130 shares of unvested restricted stock subject to repurchase by us).
+After giving effect to (1) the conversion of all of our preferred stock into 16,388,510 shares of common stock upon the closing of this offering and (2) the sale of 5,941,176 shares of common stock in this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, based on the initial public offering price of \$17.00 per share, our pro forma as adjusted net tangible book value as of March 31, 2013 would have been approximately \$149.4 million, or approximately \$6.59 per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.09 per share to our existing stockholders and an immediate dilution of \$10.41 per share to investors participating in this offering.
 The following table illustrates this per share dilution: